rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 - Late Night Linux - A weekly podcast on Linux and the wider tech industry.
 NOTE: Lots of F bombs!
 - Linux After Dark - A weekly podcast on Linux experiences.
 - Linux Dev Time - A weekly podcast on Developing on Linux
-- Linux Downtime - A weekly podcast "From working in the Industry and progressing your career, to managing a projects community"
+- Linux Downtime - A weekly podcast "From working in the Industry and progressing your career, to managing a project's community"
 - Linux Unplugged - A weekly podcast on Linux by Jupiter Broadcasting.
 Covers news and applications for Linux.
 - This Week in Linux - A weekly podcast on Linux